kubernetes/enhancements/keps/sig-autoscaling/5325-hpa-pod-selection-accuracy/README.md

 ## Proposal

-We propose adding a new field to the HPA specification called `podSelectionStrategy` that allows users to specify how pods should be selected for metric collection:
+We propose adding a new field to the HPA specification called `selectionStrategy` that allows users to specify how pods should be selected for metric collection:
 * If set to `LabelSelector` (default): Uses the current behavior of selecting all pods that match the target workload's label selector.
 * If set to `OwnerReferences`: Only selects pods that are owned by the target workload through owner references.